New England Free Jacks: Mascot

 On May 7, 2021, the Free Jacks announced a mascot, Woodgy, a furry blue creature with rugby headband tape who wears Free Jacks rugby kit.

 Academy

 New England Independents

-On January 8, 2020, the Free Jacks announced that they would compete in two preseason matches against the New England Independents, a brand new select team of local All-Star talent representing eight clubs throughout New England.
+On January 8, 2020, the Free Jacks announced that they would compete in two preseason matches against the New England Independents, a new select team of local All-Star talent representing eight clubs throughout New England.
 Adam Zilcoski, of the Boston Irish Wolfhounds, was selected as the head coach.

 Roster

-Squad for 2020 Major League Rugby Preseason:
+Squad for 2020 Major League Rugby preseason:

 Regional academies

 Junior Jacks

 The Junior Jacks are the youth academy level for the Free Jacks.